phpMussel/phpMussel/_docs/readme.zh.md

 "vt_suspicion_level"
 - By default，phpMussel will restrict which文件it scans using the Virus Total API to those文件that it considers "suspicious".
 You can optionally adjust this restriction by changing the value of the `vt_suspicion_level` directive。
 - `0`:文件are only considered suspicious if，upon being scanned by phpMussel using its own signatures，they are deemed to carry a heuristic weight.
-This would effectively mean that use of the Virus Total API would be为a second opinion为when phpMussel suspects that a文件may potentially be malicious，but can't entirely rule out that it may also potentially be benign (non-malicious)和therefore would otherwise normally not block it or flag it as being malicious。
+This would effectively mean that use of the Virus Total API 将会为a second opinion为when phpMussel suspects that a文件may potentially be malicious，but can't entirely rule out that it may also potentially be benign (non-malicious)和therefore would otherwise normally not block it or flag it as being malicious。
 - `1`:文件are considered suspicious if，upon being scanned by phpMussel using its own signatures，they are deemed to carry a heuristic weight，if they're known to be executable (PE files，Mach-O files，ELF/Linux files，etc)，or if they're known to be of a format that could potentially contain executable data (such as executable macros，DOC/DOCX files，archive文件such as RARs，ZIPS和etc).
-This是the default和recommended suspicion level to apply，effectively meaning that use of the Virus Total API would be为a second opinion为when phpMussel doesn't initially find anything malicious or wrong with a文件that it considers to be suspicious和therefore would otherwise normally not block it or flag it as being malicious。
+This是the default和recommended suspicion level to apply，effectively meaning that use of the Virus Total API 将会为a second opinion为when phpMussel doesn't initially find anything malicious or wrong with a文件that it considers to be suspicious和therefore would otherwise normally not block it or flag it as being malicious。
 - `2`: All文件are considered suspicious和should be scanned using the Virus Total API.
 I don't generally recommend applying this suspicion level，due to the risk of reaching your API quota much quicker than would otherwise be the case，but there are certain circumstances (such as when the webmaster or hostmaster has very little faith or trust whatsoever in any of the uploaded content of their users) where this suspicion level could be appropriate.
-With this suspicion level，all文件not normally blocked or flagged as being malicious would be scanned using the Virus Total API.
+With this suspicion level，all文件not normally blocked or flagged as being malicious将会scanned using the Virus Total API.
 Note，however，that phpMussel will cease using the Virus Total API when your API quota has been reached (regardless of suspicion level)，和that your quota will likely be reached much faster when using this suspicion level。

 Note: Regardless of suspicion level，any文件that are either blacklisted or whitelisted by phpMussel won't be scanned using the Virus Total API，because those such文件would've already been declared as either malicious or benign by phpMussel by the time that they would've otherwise been scanned by the Virus Total API，和therefore，additional scanning wouldn't be required.
 The ability of phpMussel to scan文件using the Virus Total API是intended to build further confidence为whether a file是malicious or benign in those circumstances where phpMussel itself isn't entirely certain as to whether a file是malicious or benign。